-- 26.1.1 There shall not be any practice on the pitch at any time on any day of the match. - 26.1.2 There shall not be any practice on the rest of the square at any time on any day of the match, except with the approval of the umpires.
+26.1.1 There shall not be any practice on the pitch at anytime.

+26.1.2 There shall not be any practice on the rest of the square at any time except with the approval of the umpires.

-- 26.1.2.1 If approved by the umpires, the use of the square for practice on any day of any match will be restricted to any netted practice area or bowling strips specifically prepared on the edge of the square for that purpose. - 26.1.2.2 Bowling practice on the bowling strips referred to above shall also be permitted during the interval (and change of innings if not the interval) unless the umpires consider that, in the prevailing conditions of ground and weather, it will be detrimental to the surface of the square.
+26.1.2.1 If approved by the umpires, the use of the square for practice on any day of any match will be restricted to any netted practice area or bowling strips specifically prepared on the edge of the square for that purpose.

+26.1.2.2 Bowling practice on the bowling strips referred to above shall also be permitted during the interval (and change of innings if not the interval) unless the umpires consider that, in the prevailing conditions of ground and weather, jt will be detrimental to the surface of the square.